 You’ll often see the Goal Gradient Effect at work in gamification elements like progress bars, badges, and profile completion percentages.
 It can be applied anywhere users are encouraged to complete a big task by achieving smaller objectives.

-For example, LinkedIn ties a progress bar to a measure of completeness, to get users to complete their profile.
+For example, LinkedIn uses a progress bar combined with user data to get people to complete their profiles.

 2. Paying for a Course Increases Completion Rates